JGrandbit/PortfolioRound1/README.md

 Div classes were looking great until I failed at CSS.

-There might be too much going on in the header.
+There might be too much going on in the head tag.
 My style sheet did not link.

 An overall work in progress.